Mesoscopic model for soft flowing systems with tunable viscosity ratio

 We now proceed to investigate the effect of body force by exploring a range of non-dimensional body forces $7 \le \overline{F}_b \le 73 $.
 Figure.~\ref{FIG4c} plots {$\mu_r$} as a function of $\overline{F}_b$ at different volume fractions.
 From Fig.~\ref{FIG4c}, we can see that {$\mu_r$} is almost independent of the forcing in the parameter range we considered, as expected for a Newtonian fluid.
-For the highest volume fraction tested, $\Phi = 0.64$, instead, a slight decrease of $\mu_r$ with the increasing forcing can be appreciated.
-A similar behaviour was observed in the simulations in \cite{foglino2017flow}.
+For the highest volume fraction tested, $\Phi = 0.64$, instead, a slight decrease of $\mu_r$ with the increasing forcing can be appreciated, hinting at a moderate shear thinning behaviour, as expectable for this kind of systems.

 We address now the effect of the viscosity ratio $M = {\mu _B}/{\mu _A} $ on the rheology of the emulsion.
 We stress, here, incidentally that the capability of simulating viscosity ratios other than one extends the applicability of our method to study the physics of more general soft flowing systems.
 In this sense, the limit $M \rightarrow 0$ is that of suspensions, while $M \gg 1$ would correspond to foams.
 In Fig.~\ref{FIG4d} we plot the relative effective viscosity $\mu_r$ as a function of the viscosity ratio $M$.
-We can see an asymmetric effect of $ M $: for $ M > 1 $, $\mu_r$ is approximately independent of $ M $, while for $M < 1$, $\mu_r$ increases with the decrease of $M$ and this effect is more significant for at larger volume fractions.
+We can see an asymmetric effect of $ M $: for $ M > 1 $, $\mu_r$ is approximately independent of $ M $, while for $M < 1$, $\mu_r$ increases with the decrease of $M$ and this effect is more significant at larger volume fractions.
 As shown in the inset, we also find good fits by Eq. (\ref{demt}) for $M = 1/10, 1/6, 1/3$, where the \textit{intrinsic viscosity} $ {[\eta ]} $ in each fitting line is restricted between ${[\eta ]_T}$ and ${[\eta ]_D}$ for the specified condition.